dragonfire535/xiao/README.md

 * **meme-gen:** Sends a meme with the text and background of your choice.
 * **minecraft-skin:** Sends the Minecraft skin for a user.
 * **needs-more-jpeg:** Draws an image or a user's avatar as a low quality JPEG.
+* **new-password:** Sends a "Weak Password/Strong Password" meme with the passwords of your choice.
 * **nike-ad:** Sends a "Believe in Something" Nike Ad meme with the text of your choice.
 * **osu-signature:** Creates a card based on an osu! user's stats.
 * **pixelize:** Draws an image or a user's avatar pixelized.